- Managing and governing

 The guidance below aims to support local authority archive services, and their managers and funders, to make informed and sustainable decisions about the process of spinning out.

 The guidance outlines different models for service spin-outs and their implications for archive services.
 We have designed this to be practical and user-friendly.
 It includes case studies of spin-outs that are in the process of being launched and refers to legislation which is being drafted (translating the new EU directive on procurement into national law).

 We will update the guidance from time to time and we will draw on the experiences of authorities setting up new spin-outs and of the spin-outs themselves.

 How do I make decisions about devolved governance for my service?

 Devolving governance while ensuring sustainable service delivery is a complex process.

-These guides can help local authorities through the decision making process and flag up key legal, financial and operational issues that should be addressed.
+This guide can help local authorities through the decision making process and flag up key legal, financial and operational issues that should be addressed: